 Franklin joined Watsi on December 31st, 2014.
-Five years ago, Franklin became the 779th member to automatically support a new Watsi patient every month.
-Since then, 5,221 more people have become monthly donors!
-Franklin's most recent donation traveled 8,500 miles to support Duncan, a young man from Kenya, to fund a fracture repair surgery so he can move his arm.
+Six years ago, Franklin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Franklin's most recent donation traveled 8,500 miles to support Felix, an elementary school student from Kenya, to fund a fracture repair surgery so he can move his arm.